Last updated: February 21, 2024

 The Standard Mileage Rate

-The standard mileage rate is the most commonly chosen method for self-employed persons – it is set by the IRS each year and incorporates tax write-offs for small businesses and independent contractors alike.
+The standard mileage deduction is the most commonly chosen method for self-employed persons – it is set by the IRS for tax years (usually each December for the upcoming year ahead) and incorporates tax write-offs for small businesses and independent contractors alike.

 It factors in all relevant self-employed tax deductions claimable under the actual expenses method – taking a general approach to the cost involved in the operation of a vehicle.